 We use a number of approaches to understand the underlying causes of neurological and psychiatric disorders, including neurodegenerative diseases, schizophrenia and chronic stress.
 These approaches include genetic, cell biology, neurophysiological and systems level analyses in human tissue and disease-model organisms.

 Explore our research impact

-Explore some of the many highlights of our research impact through our videos below.
+Explore some of the many highlights of our research impact on our research impact page and through our videos below.

 Professor Noel Morgan's research is in type 1 diabetes which mainly affects children, to stop people getting the illness in the future.